 To attract investments, some countries allow companies that relocate to their destination to raise the entry value of their assets tax free from book value to market value and to eliminate hidden reserves.
 This so called “step up” can therefore help to avoid exit taxation, but to avoid qualification as misuse, it needs to be planned and implemented in a very careful way and in coordination with qualified experts.

-Entanglement taxation
+Entanglement taxation:

 Entanglement taxation happens if individual assets (entanglement), activities (relocation of functions) or the entire company are relocated abroad.
 This includes the transfer of business to a foreign entity.
 The national legislations of the departure countries are different in this point.
 Currently, some countries allow a “step up” (valuation of incoming assets at market value instead of the exit value), but ATAD requires the destination state to establish the same valuation as the departure state.